natleynyamu/TextClassification/README.md

 ## Model Files

-- lstm_model.h5: The main sentiment and text classification for product rating optimization model trained on customer' comments data.
+- lstm_model.h5: The main sentiment and text classification for product rating optimization model trained on customer's comments data.
 - tokenizer.pkl: The tokenizer used for preprocessing the text comment.

 ## Authors and Acknowledgment